bentoml/BentoML/DEVELOPMENT.md

 `pip` also supports installing directly from remote git repository.
 This makes it easy to try out new BentoML feature that has not been released, test changes in a pull request.
-For example, to install BentoML from its master branch:
+For example, to install BentoML from its main branch:

 ```bash
 pip install git+https://github.com/bentoml/BentoML.git